orchestor/cs231n-practice/README.md

-CS231n Practice
+Stanford CS231N 2016 Winter Practice
 ===============

-My solution to CS231n: Convolutional Neural Networks for Visual Recognition
+Convolutional Neural Networks for Visual Recognition

 `Anaconda`, a scientific distribution of Python provides most of the dependencies.